What is a psychometric test and how do they work?

 This is the best stage at which to ask questions about your psychometric test; there will be plenty of time to explain and help you.
 This is also the best stage at which to talk to the employer about any special requirements you have, such as adjusting for a disability.

-Find the psychometric test publisher
+Tip 2: Find the psychometric test publisher

-practice, practice, practice
+Tip 3: Practice, practice, practice

 For personality questionnaires the benefit of practice doesn’t go far beyond helping you to become familiar with the style of questions, since you are who you are and the extent to which you can ‘improve’ your personality is limited.
-However for aptitude tests (for example numerical, verbal, inductive tests) practice will allow you to improve your test-taking technique, and generally the score you can achieve.
+However, for aptitude tests (for example numerical, verbal, inductive tests) practice will allow you to improve your test-taking technique, and generally the score you can achieve.
 By practising aptitude tests you will typically become faster and more accurate at answering the questions.
 You will spot time-saving techniques and develop methods for ruling out incorrect answers.
-The more you practise these types of psychometric test the more competent you will become, especially if you haven’t taken a psychometric test before.
+The more you practise these types of test the more competent you will become, especially if you haven’t taken a psychometric test before.

-plan your online test session
+Tip 4: Plan your online test session

 If your psychometric test is online you will be able to choose where and when you take it.
 So think about when you work best: is it in the morning, do you work better before or after a meal?
 Also choose a quiet time when you are least likely to be disturbed.
 If you are taking your online psychometric test in a shared house, give your housemates advance notice and put a sign on your door asking not to be disturbed.
 Turn off your phone and any other distractions before your test.
 The test won't be too long so try and give it all of your attention.

 Choose a computer you like to work on; a PC with a large screen and a mouse is better than a small laptop with a touchpad.
 Another reason to practice psychometric tests beforehand is to establish how and where you personally work best.